 Iou can contain negative values so Bob should be glad that

 Alice cannot put his signature on any

-You’ll now learn a couple of common of ways of buildng issuance and transfer workflows for the above
+You’ll now learn a couple of common ways of buildng issuance and transfer workflows for the above

 Iou, before diving into the authorization model in full.